FAMILY MEDICATION TRACKER

 Some apps let you “share” a reminder with a family member.
 That is not the same as a shared inventory.
 Look for an app where multiple users can see, add, and edit the same medicine list.

-You should be able to create profiles for people who do not use the app themselves — young children, elderly parents, pets.
-Each medicine can then be assigned to the right person, and you can filter the inventory by dependent.
+You should be able to create profiles for people who do not use the app themselves — young children, older parents, pets.
+Each medicine can then be assigned to the right person, and you can filter the inventory by care recipient.

 3. Caregiver role

-A dedicated caregiver role lets someone manage a dependent’s medicines with full control — without giving them access to the entire household’s data.
-This is especially important for separated families or professional carers.
+A dedicated caregiver role lets someone manage a care recipient’s medicines with full control — without giving them access to the entire household’s data.
+This is especially important for families living apart or professional caregivers.

 4. Drug interaction checking across the whole cabinet